sassoftware/saspy/saspy/doc/source/getting-started.rst

     hr.heatmap('last_evaluation', 'satisfaction_level')

-Submit SAS Code directly from Python session
+Submit SAS code directly from Python session
 ============================================
 If you encounter a situation where you need to submit code directly to the SAS system, there is a submit method to accomplish that.
 Here we are creating a side by side panel plot to compare employees who have left vs those still